“The Soldier’s Fight” – A Poem About War Trauma, PTSD and the Emotional Impact of Military Service

 At its core, the poem is both a confession and a plea.
 The soldier asks for patience, understanding, and time, acknowledging that healing is not immediate and that returning to a former self may not be simple or even possible.
 Despite the pain expressed throughout the poem, there is also an underlying sense of hope and determination.
 The speaker believes that, with time and perseverance, they can endure the storm and continue fighting not on the battlefield, but within themselves.
 “The Soldier’s Fight” ultimately reminds readers that the true cost of war often lies beyond what is seen, and that compassion and understanding are essential parts of recovery.

-This poem was inspired by a Veteran, a friend, a warrior.
-I am honored to have known him, and I will carry the value of his friendship with me always.
+This poem is dedicated to a Veteran, a friend, a warrior.
+I am honored to have had him in my life.
+I will carry the value of your friendship with me always.
 Thank you for your sacrifice, your strength, and your service.